rysavy-ondrej/AutoFedProfile/datasets/Readme.md

 | tls.rec    | array of individual TLS record lengths observed in the communication         |
 | sample     | sample field (for testing), value can be "nil" if not provided               |

+The TLS record array contains TLS record sizes.
+A negative number represents communication from client to server, while a positive number represents communication in the opposite direction.

 Example: